LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Plots real-time 2D graphs.
 It is possible to plot several datasets on a same graph.
 The *x* axis can be the time information, or any other label that the Grapher receives.
-Unlike the :ref:`Dashboard <crappy_docs/blocks:dashboard>` Block, the displayed data is persistent and allows to visualize the history of a label.
+Unlike the :ref:`Dashboard <crappy_docs/blocks:dashboard>` Block, the displayed data is persistent and displays the history of a label.

   The examples folder on GitHub contains `one example of the Grapher Block
   <https://github.com/LaboratoireMecaniqueLille/crappy/blob/master/examples/